awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-metrics.md

 ## Prometheus Metrics for App Mesh<a name="ContainerInsights-Prometheus-metrics-appmesh"></a>

-The following metrics are automatically collected from App Mesh\.
+The following metrics are automatically collected from App Mesh \.

 CloudWatch Container Insights can also collect App Mesh Envoy Access Logs\.
 For more information, see [\(Optional\) Enable App Mesh Envoy Access Logs](ContainerInsights-Prometheus-Sample-Workloads-appmesh-envoy.md)\.

+**Prometheus Metrics for App Mesh on Amazon EKS and Kubernetes clusters**

 | Metric Name | Dimensions |